Monthly Archives: October 2018

 A little cable prep can go a long way towards keeping your work area tidy.
 Anytime you use more than a few cables, they can quickly become a tangled, jumbled mess.
 Using a few cable prep tools can keep cables safe, secure, and neat.

 When lots of different cables are all hooked up right next to each other, it can be hard to remember where each cable goes.
 One of the simplest ways to keep track of each cable is with some simple labels.
 These labels come with templates and are on sheets the size of a standard piece of paper, allowing them to be printed on any standard printer.
-The individual labels are also available in multiple sizes to ensure a fit regardless of
+The individual labels are also available in multiple sizes to ensure a fit regardless of how thick or thin of a cable you have.

 American Wire Gauge (AWG)